 Flag indicating whether the right hand side of the equation should be cached.
 If True, the same implementation is used in subsequent calls to solve.
-Note that this might lead to wrong results if the parameters of the PDE are changed after the first call.
+Note that the cache is only invalidated when the grid of the underlying state changes.
+Consequently, the simulation might lead to wrong results if the parameters of the PDE are changed after the first call.
 This option is thus disabled by default and should be used with care.